Digital and Voice

 For instance, the maximum speed of an analog modem is 56 Kilobits per second (Kbps) while the maximum speed of a digital T1 is 1.544 Megabits per second (Mbps) – almost 30 times more.

 As tech advances, voice is fast becoming the phone line of choice for businesses large and small.

 A voice-over-internet protocol, or VoIP, phone system connects your phone line directly to the internet and allows you to add or remove as needed.

 Your system can work with standard equipment, or you can buy special phones with added features that can even connect to your cell phone so you can take office calls on the go.

-Digital phone use Time Division Multiplexing (TDM), a method of transmitting multiple digital signals over one communication media, to accommodate up to 24 voice conversations over one circuit.
-The most common digital telephone lines are T1 and Primary Rate Interface (PRI).
+Phones use Time Division Multiplexing (TDM), a method of transmitting multiple signals over one communication media, to accommodate up to 24 voice conversations over one circuit.
+The most common VoIP telephone is T1 and Primary Rate Interface (PRI).

-Analog line, also referred to as POTS (Plain Old Telephone Service), support standard phones, fax machines, and modems.
-These are the lines typically found in small offices.
+Analog also referred to as POTS (Plain Old Telephone Service), supports standard phones, fax machines, and modems.
+These are typically found in small offices.
 The line is found in large, corporate phone systems or cellular.